grumat/bmt/README.md

 ## Compatibility

-Currently the library supports only STM32F103 chip and an initial STM32L432 compatibility is also provided.
+Currently the library supports only STM32F103 chip and an very basic STM32L432 compatibility is also provided.

 On the next topics, a brief usage guide for the library will be